sci-42ver/SDF_exercise_solution/README.md

-IMHO the old link https://web.archive.org/web/20121113111112/http://en.wikipedia.org/wiki/Uniform-cost_search#Relationship_to_other_algorithms (or https://en.wikipedia.org/w/index.php?title=Uniform-cost_search&oldid=639461257 by the history link in https://en.wikipedia.org/wiki/Talk:Dijkstra%27s_algorithm) is better to say specifically about "uniform-cost search".
-Also see why they are merged https://en.wikipedia.org/wiki/Talk%3AUniform-cost_search#Untitled.

-That old link says "uniform" implies "constant" compared with heuristic algorithm.
-However, the pseudocode is better to be understood based on https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm#Using_a_priority_queue due to their close relation.
 # skipped exercise
 ## You can do if you are interested without extra background knowledge assumption
 ### needs big changes to the overall program structure